andysundar/JavaUnitTestHelper/README.md

-# JavaUnitTestHelper - A framework to test POJO class
+# JavaUnitTestHelper - A framework to test POJO classes
 Framework to automate Java unit testing